 We are currently in the process of constructing the first National Centre for children with disabilities in Sri Lanka.
 This will also be equipped and run by the Trust with Medical Expertise being provided by the University of Kelaniya Faculty of Medicine.

-We are planning to launch education to address the issue of negative stereotypes in our society.
+We are educating public and others to address the issue of negative stereotypes in our society related to disability.

-Spectrum of Disabilities that will be addressed at the proposed Centre
+Spectrum of Disabilities that are addressed at the Ayati Centre

 - Autism Spectrum Disorder